Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 Every agent page with detected patterns shows the full breakdown: which signals fired, how many wallets were involved, and the resulting severity level.
 The raw data behind each signal is accessible through "Show the math."
 Common funder analysis shows the specific funder addresses and how many wallets each funded; when the funder matches the agent's owner, this is explicitly labeled.

 RNWY operates a trust oracle on Base mainnet that makes scoring data available on-chain for smart contract consumption.
-The oracle is seeded with 138,000+ agents and updated nightly via delta sync after each scoring run.
+The oracle is updated nightly via delta sync after each scoring run.
 The oracle address and ABI are publicly available for integration.

 Oracle contract: 0xD5fdccD492bB5568bC7aeB1f1E888e0BbA6276f4 (Base mainnet)